Stillwater, Minnesota: History

-On July 29 and September 29, 1837, treaties were signed between the US government and the local Ojibwa and Dakota nations that allowed settlement in the St. Croix Valley.
+In the 1830s, European Americans were pressing west into this territory.
+The U.S. government tried to arrange for their settlement in Native American lands, and on July 29 and September 29, 1837, it signed treaties with the local Ojibwe and Dakota nations to allow such settlement in the St. Croix Valley.

 The settlement was founded on October 26, 1843, when four partners formed the Stillwater Lumber Company.
-Settlers were drawn by the area's then-abundant lumber and river traffic, making it one of Minnesota's oldest towns, preceding Minneapolis by several years.
-Stillwater was officially incorporated as a city on March 4, 1854 (the same day as St. Paul).
+Settlers were drawn by the area's abundant lumber and river traffic resulting from the industry.
+This was one of Minnesota's oldest towns, preceding Minneapolis by several years.
+Stillwater was officially incorporated as a city on March 4, 1854 (the same day as Saint Paul).

-Stillwater is often referred to as the birthplace of Minnesota.
-In 1848, a territorial convention that began the process of establishing Minnesota as a state was held in Stillwater, at the corner of Myrtle and Main Streets.
-Minnesota officially became a territory in 1849 and a state in 1858.
+Stillwater is often called the "birthplace of Minnesota".
+In 1848, a territorial convention that began the process of establishing Minnesota as a state was held in Stillwater, at the corner of Myrtle and Main streets.
+Originally part of the Wisconsin Territory, Minnesota officially became a separate territory in 1849 and, after population increases, a state in 1858.